PhD in Wind Energy

-Current position: PhD Student at the Technical University of Denmark, Denmark
+Current position: Postdoctoral Researcher at Technical University of Denmark, Denmark

-2010 National Program for Training Young Researchers and Innovators Virginia Gutierrez de Pineda, granted by Administrative Department of Science, Technology and Innovation (Colciencias)
+2010 National Programme for Training Young Researchers and Innovators Virginia Gutierrez de Pineda, granted by Administrative Department of Science, Technology and Innovation (Colciencias)

-2009 Awarded Claudio Fernandez Riva at the University of Valle
+2009 Awarded Claudio Fernandez Riva at the University of Valle, Colombia

 CV as submitted for the Green Talents award (2013):

 Oscar Castro Ardila started out as an undergraduate, researching Wind Energy.
 Eventually, he obtained an MSc in Engineering with emphasis on Wind Energy and is now leading his own research group.
 It seemed unavoidable that such a talented researcher would not catch the ‘sustainability bug’.
 As he says: “I feel strongly motivated to make use of this opportunity to make contributions to both local and global knowledge on sustainability”.